fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.1.0/Set-AzureRmVirtualNetworkGateway.md

 ```

 ### -PeerWeight
-Specifies the weight added to routes learned over BGP from this virtual network gateway
+Specifies the weight added to routes learned over BGP from this virtual network gateway.

 ```yaml
 Type: Int32